TrevorJTClarke/es6aday.github.io/_posts/2015-05-14-Promises-Part-1.md

     // return a promise
     return new Promise((res, err) => {
-        // a dirty way to call the resolve res(resolve())
+        // a bad, but quick way to call the resolve res(resolve())
     })
 }
+{% endhighlight %}

+The function is now setup to be re-usable, with the .then() and .catch methods:

+{% highlight js %}
 asyncFn("Abe").then(res => {
       // This should say Abe Lincoln
       console.log("Resolved:", res)